codeforkansascity/tagging_tracker_backend/README.md

 1. Create a local.env file in the project directory.
 It should contain the following variables

    ```
    DEBUG - Whether the application is in debug mode.
-Defaults to False.
+Defaults to False, set to 1 for True.
    SECRET_KEY - The secret key of the application.
 You can generate one here. https://www.miniwebtool.com/django-secret-key-generator/
    DEPLOYED_URL - The URL of where the application is hosted at.
 This isn't need if you are running locally on your device.
    LOADBALANCER_URL - The URL of the loadbalancer for the application.
 This isn't needed if you are running locally on your device.